 Mike Anderson, Matt Kindred, Ron Olevsky and John Tainio started establishing routes in Snow Canyon in the late 1970’s.
 You will find plenty of dated pitons as evidence.
 Snow Canyon became involved in the late 1980’s ethical battles regarding sport versus trad and Utah State Parks finally imposed a moratorium on the installation of new bolts in 1994.
 In 1998 a more reasonable plan was put in action and now there is a process in place in which you can apply to the Parks to establish a new bolted route if you so desire.
 As you can imagine they are pretty picky and that is a good thing.

-Snow Canyon State Park is made up of five distinct climbing areas:
+Snow Canyon State Park is made up of six distinct climbing areas: